b3yan/URL_Lookup_Service/README.md

     malware_info VARCHAR(512) NOT NULL
 );
 ```
 P.S.
-We can also add additional fields like updated_time, updated_by, inserted_time, inserted_by, ... to track the actions date time and author.
+We can also add additional fields like updated_time, updated_by, inserted_time, and inserted_by, ... to track the actions' date time and author.

 ## 2. Basic Requirements:
-**Python 3+ and pip**
+**Python 3.2.1 and pip**

 ## 3. Reproduce Steps:
 1. Clone project- `git clone https://github.com/b3yan/URL_Lookup_Service`